How Self-Love is Like Gardening for Your Business

 How does nervous system regulation fit into this?

 When things go wrong, stress and anxiety often trigger your Fight, Flight, Freeze or Fawn response, like a garden that’s been hit by a storm.
 Nervous system regulation, through techniques like breathing exercises or grounding practices, helps you regain balance.
-Just as a gardener would clean up, re-stake or replant after a storm, you can reset your nervous system, creating space for self-compassion.
-(Want a resource that helps you understand these four kinds of nervous-system dysregulation?
-Get that here with our $7 mini-course.)

 5. Fuel Your Passion & Creativity